Zilliqa/zli/README.md

 #### Commands

-You can use `go-zli -h` to see all help messages:
+Currently, we provide four kinds of command, You can use `go-zli -h` to see all help messages:

 ```bash
 A convenient command line tool to generate accounts, run integration testings or run http server .etc